NaamaBarIlan/data-structures-and-algorithms/Challenges/TreeIntersection/README.md

 - The function would take 2 BT as parameters.

-- Declare an output array
+- Declare an output List

 - Declare a Hashtable